acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

   - Uncertainty reduced (return to TRACKING)
   - Timeout without improvement (move to LOST_BALL)
 - **Behavior**: Reduce speed and wait for better sensor data

+> **Implementation**: Recovery involves active uncertainty reduction by slowing movement and enhancing sensor weighting toward more reliable sources.
+It implements an adaptive decay function for speed based on uncertainty level.

+> **For Experts**: Beyond these core states, the architecture supports hierarchical state composition through composite states that can contain nested sub-state machines.
+This enables more complex behavior patterns while maintaining the organizational clarity of the state pattern.

 This state table provides a comprehensive view of the system's possible states: